The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 - If you use anything but half-and-half and mayonnaise, then the dressing for this macaroni salad will be too thin.

-- This is a great recipe to make ahead of time as it will keep, covered in the refrigerator, for up to 4 days.
+- This recipe is great to make ahead of time as it will keep, covered in the refrigerator, for up to 3 days.
 Just make sure you give everything a good stir before serving.

 Classic Hawaiian Macaroni Salad